Siri: Reception

-Siri received mixed reviews during its beta release as an integrated part of iPhone 4S in October 2011.
+Siri received mixed reviews during its beta release as an integrated part of the iPhone 4S in October 2011.

-MG Siegler of TechCrunch wrote that Siri was "great," praising the potential for Siri after losing the beta tag:

-The amount of times Siri hasn't been able to understand and execute my request is astonishingly low....
-Just imagine what will happen when Apple partners with other services to expand Siri further.
-And imagine when they have an API that any developer can use.
-This really could alter the mobile landscape.

-Writing for The New York Times, David Pogue also praised Siri's language understanding and ability to understand context:

-[Siri] thinks for a few seconds, displays a beautifully formatted response and speaks in a calm female voice....
-It's mind-blowing how inexact your utterances can be.
-Siri understands everything from, 'What's the weather going to be like in Tucson this weekend?' to 'Will I need an umbrella tonight?'...
-Once, I tried saying, 'Make an appointment with Patrick for Thursday at 3.'
-Siri responded, 'Note that you already have an all-day appointment about "Boston Trip" for this Thursday.
-Shall I schedule this anyway?'
-Unbelievable.

-Jacqui Cheng of Ars Technica wrote that Apple's claims of what Siri could do were bold, and the early demos "even bolder":
+MG Siegler of TechCrunch wrote that Siri was "great," understood much more, but had “no API that any developer can use“.
+Writing for The New York Times, David Pogue also praised Siri's ability to understand context Jacqui Cheng of Ars Technica wrote that Apple's claims of what Siri could do were bold, and the early demos "even bolder", this was still in beta.

-Though Siri shows real potential, these kinds of high expectations are bound to be disappointed....
-Apple makes clear that the product is still in beta—an appropriate label, in our opinion.

 While praising its ability to "decipher our casual language" and deliver "very specific and accurate result," sometimes even providing additional information, Cheng noted and criticized its restrictions, particularly when the language moved away from "stiffer commands" into more human interactions.
 One example included the phrase "Send a text to Jason, Clint, Sam, and Lee saying we're having dinner at Silver Cloud," which Siri interpreted as sending a message to Jason only, containing the text "Clint Sam and Lee saying we're having dinner at Silver Cloud."
-She also noted a lack of proper editability, as saying "Edit message to say: We're at Silver Cloud and you should come find us," generated "Clint Sam and Lee saying we're having dinner at Silver Cloud to say we're at Silver Cloud and you should come find us."
+She also noted a lack of proper editability.